 Demi Lovato's Journey with Addiction

 Demi Lovato has been open about her struggles with addiction.
 The July 24 overdose was not the first time that Demi Lovato had struggled with drug abuse.
 Lovato first sought help for her addiction problems in 2010 at the age of 18.
-After spending time in an inpatient drug rehabilitation program, she...
+After spending time in an inpatient drug...
 Continue reading →

 If you or a loved one have suffered through addiction, you probably understand the close relationship between substance use disorder and other mental health conditions.